 Papua New Guinea

-Papua New Guinea (PNG) is Australia’s closest neighbour, coming within 3.7km of the closest border.
+Papua New Guinea (PNG) is Australia’s closest neighbour, coming within 5 km of the nearest border.
 However, while Australia is ranked 2nd out of 177 countries on the UNDP Human Development Index (2015), PNG is ranked 158th.
 Despite its abundant natural resources and more than three decades of political independence, the majority of its population live below the poverty line.
 87% of the population live in rural areas, often in remote communities with very limited road access.
 The fact that PNG is one of the most diverse countries in the world – geographically, biologically, linguistically, and culturally – also creates unique challenges for healthcare delivery.

 Hepatitis B Free in PNG

 The work of Hepatitis B Free in PNG began in 2013.
 Since then, more than 7600 vaccines and 7781 medical consultations have been given.
 These include pentavalent, hepatitis B, tetanus, and measles, mumps and rubella (MMR), in accordance with the national immunisation policy.
 Our focus has been on delivering healthcare in isolated areas without access to timely immunisation due to challenging terrain, distance from health services, and a low health care worker to population ratio.
 In 2013, we worked in the Oro Province, such as Itokama and surrounding villages, as well as Kokoda and Popondetta.
-In 2015, we continued to work at 3 clinics at Popondetta and 3 village clinics (Gajot, Tahama and Itokama).
+In 2015, we worked at 3 clinics at Popondetta and 3 village clinics (Gajot, Tahama and Itokama).

 Where to from here?